dantleech/blog/source/_posts/2019-07-13-sudeikiai-plavinas.md

 After crashing out for an hour, I came down to the bar and ordered dinner - explaining that I was vegetarian, I was going to order chips and cheese, but instead the lady recommended dumplings.
-In the end I had dumplings with mayonaise, a beer, and some bread.
+In the end I had dumplings with mayonnaise, a beer, and some bread.

 I will stay at least 2 nights in Riga, the length of time I spend depends on how much I like the hostel (assuming I find one), I would be quite happy to